thachmpham/thachmpham.github.io/md/gdb-program-started-by-systemd.md

 ## 2.2.
 Debug.
-- Modify start() functions in control.sh script to launch the program with gdbserver.
+- Modify start() function in script control.sh to launch the program with gdbserver.
 ```sh

 start() {